MindFreeze/ha-sankey-chart/README.md

     - sensor.child_sensor #Note that the child sensor has itself as a single child
 ```

 - `remaining_parent_state` - Used for representing the unaccounted state from this entity's parent.
 Formerly known as the `remaining` configuration.
 Useful for displaying the unmeasured state as "Other".
 See issue [#2](https://github.com/MindFreeze/ha-sankey-chart/issues/2) & [#28](https://github.com/MindFreeze/ha-sankey-chart/issues/28).
+Only 1 is allowed per group.
+If you add 2, the state will not be split between them but an error will appear.
 Example:

 ```yaml
 - entity_id: whatever # as long as it is unique